 In this article, we will discuss how to stream a single source device to multiple TVs regardless of your display needs and preference.
+In other words, we will explain how to connect two TVs together to display the same picture.
 After reading, you will be able to link two or more TVs together so they can show the same content without the need for extra cables or a receiver.

-How To Display Same Content On Multiple Smart TVs
+How To Display the Same Content On Multiple Smart TVs

 i.
 Using HDMI Cable & Splitter